PostHog/posthog.com/contents/blog/temporal-exports.md

 - Visibility into the status of workflows, including errors and logging.
 - Scheduling.

 Instead of building all this functionality ourselves, Temporal takes care of it for us.
 After some debate, we felt building a workflow engine would not be a competitive advantage for us.
-Nothing about what we build on Temporal is novel enough to justify an investment into a competing runtime (as satisfying as it would be to write).
+As satisfying as it would be to write, nothing about what we build on Temporal is novel enough to justify an investment into a competing runtime.

 ## How we built our new export system with Temporal

 We didn’t completely rebuild our export system; many of the pieces still worked, we just needed to modify them to work with Temporal’s scheduling and execution capabilities.
 This meant building a batch export abstraction layer on top of Temporal.
 Specifically, the abstraction layer has three models:

 - `BatchExportDestination`: How users configure where to export data and the configuration for that destination.

 - `BatchExport`: Defines the configuration to export data to a destination, either on a schedule or manually by a backfill.
 Maps to a [Temporal Schedule](https://keithtenzer.com/temporal/temporal_schedules/) and contains a `BatchExportDestination`.

 - `BatchExportRun`: An instance of `BatchExport` for each triggered workflow.
 Users aren’t meant to create these, only Temporal.
 They mostly report on the progress and status of individual workflow executions.

 Users create a `BatchExport` that includes a schedule and a destination (stored as a `BatchExportDestination`).
 Temporal then triggers the workflow execution to read data from PostHog, export data to the destination, and return results to the user.
 You can read a full description of [how batch exports work in our docs](/docs/cdp/batch-exports#how-do-batch-exports-work).